sander/hierarchical-deterministic-keys/feedback.md

 The proposal is demonstrated by three example WTE architectures: Optimally Efficient, Privacy Friendly, PID-Bound.
 The HDK architecture enables a variant of the PID-Bound WTE architecture:

 - Wallet Providers issue WTE for PID Providers bound to blinded device keys, based on a Wallet Instance’s proof of knowledge of the associated blinding key;
-- Any data provider can generate keys associated with any previously presented attestation’s key, without requiring additional metadata such as WTE or ITE or a proof of association;
+- Any issuer can generate keys associated with any previously presented attestation’s key, without requiring additional metadata such as WTE or ITE or a proof of association;
 - Optionally, an Attestation Provider may request ITE if additional metadata is required.